sush562/sush562/projects/index.md

 	I was the Senior Mobile Developer for this project.
 This was an internal hospital app of client for their nurses to visit patients at their homes and keep track of medical records.
 This was a re-factoring project as it involved a completely new re-implementation of the existing app into the native Android format.
 It was also specific for tablets only.

 	**My Responsibilities:**
-	* Refactoring of entire app from Silverlight to native Android
+	* Refactoring of the entire app from Silverlight to native Android
 	* Understanding the technical requirements and flow
 	* Providing estimates regarding the development and delivery of features
 	* Ensuring timely delivery of tasks